US STOCKS-Futures falter as Meta Platforms weighs on megacaps | Technology

 US STOCKS-Futures falter as Meta Platforms weighs on megacaps

-U.S. stock index futures fell on Thursday, as shares of most megacap growth stocks took a beating after dour quarterly results from Meta Platforms, ahead of more economic data in the week that could influence the Federal Reserve's monetary policy.
-Meta plunged 12.9% in premarket trading after the Facebook-parent forecast higher expenses and lighter-than-expected revenue and raising fears the surging cost of AI is outpacing its benefits.

-U.S. stock index futures fell on Thursday, as shares of most megacap growth stocks took a beating after dour quarterly results from Meta Platforms, ahead of more economic data in the week that could influence the Federal Reserve's monetary policy.

-Meta plunged 12.9% in premarket trading after the Facebook-parent forecast higher expenses and lighter-than-expected revenue and raising fears the surging cost of AI is outpacing its benefits.
-Social media firms like Snap and Pinterest slid 4.8% and 4.3%, respectively.

-Shares of some other growth stocks also fell, with Alphabet , Amazon.com and Microsoft down between 1.5% and 2.7%.
-"These earnings were a test to see if big tech firms that implement AI tech, rather than make the hardware, can generate revenue from AI.
-On this front, Meta's earnings were a disappointment," Kathleen Brooks, research director at XTB, said in a note.
+On this front, Meta's earnings were a disappointment," Kathleen Brooks, research director at XTB, said.
 Alphabet, Microsoft and Intel are scheduled to report their quarterly numbers on Thursday after markets close.
-Downbeat results from other technology-linked stocks also weighed on equities.
-International Business Machines dropped 8.5% after the firm said it will buy HashiCorp in a deal valued at $6.4 billion, and as its first-quarter revenue missed estimates.

-ServiceNow shed 4.5% after the digital workflow company forecast second-quarter subscription revenue below market expectations.
-On the day, Caterpillar, American Airlines and Bristol-Myers Squibb among others are slated to report results before the opening bell.
+Royal Caribbean Group gained 3.6% after the cruise operator raised its annual profit forecast for a second time.
+Comcast added 2% after beating quarterly revenue estimates, while Ford gained 2.1% as the automaker's first-quarter earnings beat Wall Street's expectations.

+U.S. stock index futures slipped on Thursday as shares of most megacap growth stocks took a beating after dour quarterly results from Meta Platforms, ahead of more economic data in the week that could influence the Federal Reserve's monetary policy.

+Meta plunged 14.1% in premarket trading after the Facebook-parent forecast higher expenses and lighter-than-expected revenue.
+Social media firms such as Snap and Pinterest fell 5.1% and 4.8%, respectively.

+Most other growth stocks also came under pressure, with Alphabet, Amazon.com and Microsoft down between 2% and 2.9%.
+"These earnings were a test to see if Big Tech firms that implement AI tech, rather than make the hardware, can generate revenue from AI.
+On this front, Meta's earnings were a disappointment," Kathleen Brooks, research director at XTB, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)